 The diploma corresponding to the level of knowledge is issued after the end of each year of study - accordingly, for each following course, students re-submit documents to the admission committee.
-This may seem unnecessary bustle and additional difficulties - but in fact this rule helps students quickly and clearly decide: do they really want to continue their education in this specialty, or do they want to switch to another program or to another university (without losing their training time! ).
+This may seem unnecessary bustle and additional difficulties - but in fact this rule helps students quickly and clearly decide: do they really want to continue their education in this specialty, or do they want to switch to another program or to another university (without losing their educational time!).

 How to enter the universities of France?
 Documents and Requirements

 The process of admission to universities in France as a whole is not very complicated.
 There are no entrance exams: the admissions committee is presented with a certificate of secondary education - but this applies only to the French document.
 Enrollment in special profile institutes at French universities can also take place with the application of entrance examinations (for example, the Score IAE-Message is distributed).
-Russian students with a Russian Federation certificate will have to enroll and select on general terms, namely, to demonstrate:
+All students will be required to enroll and be selected under General conditions, namely to demonstrate: